 With five old graveyards to explore within the city centre, the cemeteries and burial grounds of the city provide a wonderfully palpable connection to Edinburgh's past.

 On the Canongate section of the Royal Mile stands the Canongate Kirk, and with it a graveyard bursting with interest.
-Here are just four of its famous burials...
+Here are just five of its famous burials...

 Living in the nearby Panmure House, Adam Smith is one of the major figures of the Scottish Enlightenment, best known for his seminal work An Inquiry into the Nature and Causes of the Wealth of Nations - often shortened to simply The Wealth of Nations, published in 1776.